Director at itro

 - Application-level security: This includes security features that are present in each Office 365 service, including high-load capabilities like throttling and regional isolation, which mitigate the risk of Distributed Denial of Service (DDoS) attacks.

 - Data security: The last layer involves the security of any data stored on Microsoft servers.
-While their servers are multi-tenant, meaning hardware is used for multiple users simultaneously, each set of customer data is kept secure through data isolation and segregated through Active Directory.
+Servers are multi-tenant, each set of customer data is secure through data isolation and segregation through Active Directory.
 Data is also kept safe from Microsoft employees through role-based access control and lockbox processes.

 What else can you do to outwit potential hackers?